 Bake them at 400 degrees Fahrenheit for 8-10 minutes and then serve up a few of them with the stew!

-The squash, while a bit annoying to prepare, is definitely my favorite part of this stew.
+The squash, while a bit annoying to prepare, is definitely my favorite part of this Squash and Kale Stew.
 It thickens the stew a bit and goes really well with the other flavors.

 Have a big bowl of this… guilt free!